Magnushhoie/fuz/README.md

 </a>
 </p>

-Features:
-- Interactively search files and filenames with preview
-- Opens selected file/line at search result with less / vim / system app
+Why use Fuz?
+- Point to a directory of text files
+- Fuz instantly and interactively returns search matches (see above)
+- Files are opened in your terminal or system app
-- Markdown / code highlighting with bat
+- Supports markdown and code highlighting
-- Ignores hidden directories, .gitignore, binary and large files
+- File contents are memory mapped for faster results
-- Sane defaults, search max depth, caps very large files
+- Cleverly ignores large binary files and hidden directories
-- Memory mapping with ripgrep
+- Works well with Obsidian/ Roam like note-taking apps and project code directories

 ## Installation and usage